-1.12 Employment by Industry
+1.12 Employment by industry

-Public administration education and health (O-Q) makes up of third of employment in Hartlepool.
+Public administration education and health (O-Q) makes up a third of employment in Hartlepool.
 The second largest employment sector, with a over a fifth of total employment is Distribution, hotels and restaurants (G,I).